 Subject to certain conditions, following the fifth anniversary of the consummation of the Roll-Up, the Company or any of its subsidiaries may take any of the actions set forth in clauses (ii), (iii), (iv) and (v) under "-- Veto Rights" above without the prior written consent of TdF, and following the tenth anniversary of the consummation of the Roll-Up, the Company or any of its subsidiaries may take the action set forth in clauses (i), (vi) and (vii) under "--Veto Rights" above without the prior written consent of TdF.
-Prior to such fifth or tenth anniversary, as applicable, so long as TdF is Qualified, no action by the Company or any subsidiary may be taken without the prior written consent of TdF other than an action described in clauses (iii) and (iv) under "--Veto Rights" above that, to TdF's knowledge (after having made all reasonable inquiries in the circumstances of appropriate management of the TdF Group in competition with, or to the exclusion of, the Company or any subsidiary of the Company.
+Prior to such fifth or tenth anniversary, as applicable, so long as TdF is Qualified, no action by the Company or any subsidiary may be taken without the prior written consent of TdF other than an action described in clauses (iii) and (iv) under "--Veto Rights" above that, to TdF's knowledge (after having made all reasonable inquiries in the circumstances of appropriate management of the members of the TdF Group), is proposed to be entered into by any member of the TdF Group in competition with, or to the exclusion of, the Company or any subsidiary of the Company.
 In addition, no member of the TdF Group may enter into any transaction falling within a Permitted Business Line that TdF vetoed within six months after the relevant Veto.